We are pleased to announce the jury for the 35th annual Wicked Queer Film Festival.

 Melva T. James, Ph.D. is an MIT alum, a professional scientist, a proud lesbian, and an avid film buff.
 In addition to Wicked Queer, Melva was a jurist for the 2019 Boston Sci-Fi Film Festival and the 2019 Chelmsford Short Film Festival.

-Kevin Lynch is the Executive Director of the Salem Horror Fest.
+Producer.
+Publicist.
+Werewolf.
+Kevin Lynch is the founder of Salem Horror Fest and media literacy advocate.
+To overcome fear, we must first understand it.
 Learn more about their festival here.

 Documentary Feature Film.